php-fig/fig-standards/proposed/cache.md

     function delete();

     /**
-     * Confirms if the cache item exists in the cache without, no get() required.
+     * Confirms if the cache item exists in the cache, no get() required.
      *
      * @return bool
      *  True if item exists in the cache, false otherwise.